rogerclarkmelbourne/STM32duino-bootloader/README.md

 generic-pa1
 generic-pb9

-In addition to the LED, the difference in the build targets is (a) whether the device has maple USB reset hardware.
+In addition to the LED, differences in the build targets are:
+(a) whether the device has maple USB reset hardware.
 (b) Which pin the "button" is attached to.

-Note.
-Most "generic" STM32F103 boards only have a reset button, and not a user / test button.
-So the bootloader code always configures the Button input pin as PullDown,  hence if a button is not present on the Button pin (Default is PC14), the pin should remain in a LOW state, and the bootloader will assume that the Button is not being pressed.
+Note: Most "generic" STM32F103 boards only have a reset button, and not a user / test button.
+So the bootloader code always configures the Button input pin as PullDown.
+Hence, if a button is not present on the Button pin (Default is PC14), the pin should remain in a LOW state, and the bootloader will assume the Button is not being pressed.

-IMPORTANT.
+IMPORTANT!
-If you have a board where you have external hardware attached to pin PC12 which will pull this pin HIGH, you will need to make a new build target for you board which uses a different pin for the Button, or completely modify the code so that the Button is ignored.
+If your board has external hardware attached to pin PC12 and it pulls that pin HIGH, you will need to make a new build target for your board which uses a different pin for the Button, or change the code to make it ignore the Button.

 The configuration for each build target / board is defined in config.h